Fujifilm X-T2 vs Olympus E-M5

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the E-M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the E-M5 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the E-M5 have been discontinued, but can regularly be found used on ebay.
 The E-M5 was replaced by the Olympus E-M5 II, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-T2 and E-M5 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Olympus E-M5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T2 and the Olympus E-M5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.